The special linear version of the projective bundle theorem: Pushforwards along closed embeddings.

 \begin{definition} Let $i\colon Z\to X$ be a closed embedding of smooth varieties with a rank $n$ special linear normal bundle.
 Then using the notation of pushforward maps the localization sequence boils down to

 We refer to this sequence as \textit{the Gysin sequence}, similar to Definition~\ref{def_Gys1}. \end{definition}

 In the rest of this section we sketch some properties of the pushforward maps.
-The next lemma is similar to \cite[Proposition~7.4]{PW1}. \begin{lemma} Consider the following pullback diagram with all the involved varieties being smooth.
+The next lemma is similar to \cite[Proposition~7.4]{PW1}. \begin{lemma} Consider the following cartesian diagram with all the involved varieties being smooth.

 Let $i,i'$ be closed embeddings with special linear normal bundles $(N_i,\lambda)$ and let $(N_{i'},\lambda')\cong (g'^*N_i,g'^*\lambda)$.
-Then we have $g^A\tilde{\imath}_A=\tilde{\imath}'g'^A$. \end{lemma} \begin{proof} It follows from the functoriality of the deformation to the normal bundle and the functoriality of Thom classes. \end{proof}
+Then we have $g^A\tilde{\imath}_A=\tilde{\imath}'_Ag'^A$. \end{lemma} \begin{proof} It follows from the functoriality of the deformation to the normal bundle and the functoriality of Thom classes. \end{proof}

 The next proposition is an analogue of \cite[Proposition~7.6]{PW1}. \begin{proposition} Let $\Tc$ be a special linear bundle over a smooth variety $X$ with a section $s\colon X\to \Tc$ meeting the zero section $r$ transversally in $Y$.
 Then for the inclusion $i\colon Y\to X$ and every $b\in A^{*,*}(X)$ we have